ravindu-n/Dog-Pal/README.md

 * Java: Core programming language
 * Android Studio: Development environment
 # Installation
 1 Open the Project in Android Studio : Launch Android Studio and select Open an Existing Project.
-Choose the dog-pal-mobile-app folder.<br>
+Choose the dog-pal folder.<br>
 2 Build the Project : Ensure all dependencies are installed, then build the project in Android Studio.<br>
 3 Run the Application : Connect an Android device or use an emulator to run the application.
 # Usage